 The practice had systems to review and investigate incidents and accidents.

-The practice had a system for receiving and acting on safety alerts.
+The practice did not have a system for receiving and acting on safety alerts.
+We signposted the provider to resources to support them to action this.

 Are services effective?